Evolving Curricula with Regret-Based Environment Design: Introduction

-We believe \method{} provides the best of both worlds: an evolutionary approach that can generate increasingly complex environments, combined with a regret-based curator that reduces the need for domain-specific heuristics and provides theoretical robustness guarantees in equilibrium. \method{} leads to strong empirical gains in both sparse navigation tasks and a 2D bipedal locomotion task over challenging terrain.
-In both domains, \method{} demonstrates the ability to rapidly increases level complexity while producing highly capable agents. \method{} produces and solves highly challenging levels with a fraction of the compute of previous approaches, reaching comparable performance to POET while training on less than 0.05\% of the total number of samples on a single GPU.
+We believe \method{} provides the best of both worlds: an evolutionary approach that can generate increasingly complex environments, combined with a regret-based curator that reduces the need for domain-specific heuristics and provides theoretical robustness guarantees in equilibrium. \method{} leads to strong empirical gains in both sparse-reward navigation tasks and a 2D bipedal locomotion task over challenging terrain.
+In both domains, \method{} demonstrates the ability to rapidly increase level complexity while producing highly capable agents. \method{} produces and solves highly challenging levels with a fraction of the compute of previous approaches, reaching comparable level complexity as POET while training on less than 0.05\% of the total number of environment interaction samples, on a single GPU.
+An open source implementation of \method{} reproducing our experiments is available at \mbox{\url{https://github.com/facebookresearch/dcd}}.